apache/servicecomb-pack/saga-demo/saga-spring-cloud-demo/README.md

 ```

-2. Booking 3 rooms and 2 cars, this booking will case the hotel order failed and trigger the compensate operation with car booking.
+2. Booking 3 rooms and 2 cars, this booking will cause the hotel order failed and trigger the compensate operation with car booking.
 ```
 curl -X POST http://${host_address}:8083/booking/test/3/2
 ```